-After his playing days, he was a commentator for University of Pittsburgh basketball games (a role he still held as of 2011).
-In 2011, he was elected to the College Basketball Hall of Fame in 2007 and College Baseball Hall of Fame in 2011.
+After his playing days, Groat was a commentator for University of Pittsburgh basketball games (a role he still held as of 2011).
+Ever the two sport star, he was elected to the College Basketball Hall of Fame in 2007 and College Baseball Hall of Fame in 2011.
 He died on April 27, 2023 at the age of 92 due to complications of a stroke suffered the week before.

 - 5-time NL All-Star (1959, 1960 & 1962-1964)